 - Literal Genie: Either out of ignorance or malice, the fairies in "Changeling Child" gave an infertile woman a changeling baby... who never ages, as a babe was what she asked for.

-- Lyrical Dissonance: "The Poachers" has a cheery, upbeat tune for a song about poaching.
-This is particularly glaring in the chorus, with a cheery tune describing the number of fingers poachers have cut off.
+- "The Poachers" has a cheery, upbeat tune for a song about poaching.
+This is downplayed for most of the text, which from the point of view of the singers is about feeding themselves by flouting tyrannical laws, but particularly glaring in the chorus, with a cheery tune describing the number of fingers poachers have cut off in punishment for taking particular animals.

 - The Middle Ages: A main source of inspiration for Heather's songs, including the "Current Middle Ages", aka the Society for Creative Anachronism.